AnghelLeonard/Hibernate-SpringBoot/HibernateSpringBootPooled/README.md

      - use the `SEQUENCE` generator type (e.g., in PostgreSQL)\
      - configure the `pooled` algorithm as in `Author.java` entity\
      - insert a few records via `pooled`\
-     - insert a few records natively (this acts as an external system that relies on `NEXTVAL('sequence')` and is not aware of `pooled` presence)
+     - insert a few records natively (this acts as an external system that relies on `NEXTVAL('hilo_sequence')` and is not aware of `pooled` presence and/or behavior)

 **Conclusion:** In contrast to the classical `hi/lo` algorithm, the Hibernate `pooled` algorithm doesn't cause issues to external systems that wants to interact with our tables.
 In other words, external systems can concurrently insert rows in the tables relying on `pooled` algorithm.
 Nevertheless, old versions of Hibernate can raise exceptions caused by `INSERT` statements triggered by external systems that uses the lowest boundary as identifier.
 This is a good reason to update to Hibernate latest versions (e.g., Hibernate 5.x), which have fixed this issue.